AmauryHamon/head-md-time-in-time-out/process/thinking-machines-doc.md

+# Thinking Machines

+Thinking Machines have a long tradition in history.
+Their use is based on creating rational knowledge and philosophical investigation through the principle of chance.
+In addition to chance, their function is also based on constrained techniques.

 # Thinking Machines references

 Thomas Geiger's
-![Thinking Machine by Thomas Geiger](http://www.twgeiger.de/images/thomas-geiger-denkmaschine.jpg)
+![Thinking Machine by Thomas Geiger](http://www.twgeiger.de/images/thomas-geiger-denkmaschine.jpg) By spinning the wheels I receive a combination of 3 words that stays with me throughout the day and serves as the basis for my visualization.
+The Thinking Machine is a continuous practice of my daily practice and helps me to rediscover my surroundings through the filter of language.

 Pretend's Art Director/Developer dice to shift course of action in the creative process
 ![Dice](https://cdn.shopify.com/s/files/1/1519/8910/products/PretendStore_Pocket_Art_Director_II---3_2c6cb1de-7d26-4101-8f96-25b65166641b_1920x.jpg?v=1580332538)